 how-to-create-a-file-upload-form-in-wordpress_b

-Giving users the ability to upload documents and media to your WordPress site can make it way easier for you to collect the information you need.
+Giving users the ability to upload documents and media to your WordPress site can make it easier for you to collect the information you need.

 Create Your File Upload Form Now